seanking/seanking.github.io/_drafts/2020-01-10-Scope-Functions-Kotlin.md

 }
 ```

-The following is a simple unit test that can be used to experiment wth the `run` function.
+The following is another contrived unit test.
+It can be used to experiment wth the `run` function.

 ```kotlin
 @Test